firebase/firebase-admin-node/CONTRIBUTING.md

 Otherwise you can obtain the following credentials from your current project:

-1. Service account certificate: This can be downloaded as a JSON file from the **'Settings > Service Accounts'** tab of the Firebase console.
+1. Service account certificate: This can be downloaded as a JSON file from the **'Settings > Service Accounts'** tab of the Firebase console when you click the **'Generate new private key'** button.
 Copy the file into the repo so it's available at `test/resources/key.json`.

 2. Web API key: This is displayed in the **'Settings > General'** tab of the Firebase console